andrewjpoole/andrewjpoole.github.io/_posts/2022-04-11-csharp-sql-tests.md

     public LocalDbContextFixture(IMessageSink sink)
     {
         Context = new LocalDbTestContext("SampleDb", log => sink.OnMessage(new DiagnosticMessage(log)));
-        Context.DeployDacpac(); // If the DacPac name does not match the database name, pass the DacPac name in here, or an absolute path to the file.
+        Context.DeployDacpac(); // If the DacPac name != database name, pass the DacPac name in here, or even better an absolute path to the file.
     }

     public void Dispose()